 - Florence will be another test for the Trump administration.
 “It is the first big storm of 2018.
 FEMA and state and local officials have had days to prepare, and the agency has positioned considerable supplies and personnel in the areas most likely to be affected,” the New York Times reports.
 “Two months before the midterm elections, President Trump has put himself front and center in the government’s response, suggesting that the White House will be fully invested in providing the necessary resources.”

-- Thousands of homes in Florence’s path don’t have flood insurance, as fewer homeowners in the Carolinas have floor insurance than five years ago, the Wall Street Journal reports.
+- Thousands of homes in Florence’s path don’t have flood insurance, as fewer homeowners in the Carolinas have flood insurance than five years ago, the Wall Street Journal reports.
 “The widespread lack of flood insurance and low savings balances across much of the U.S. population will force hundreds of thousands of homeowners to seek federal disaster assistance in the form of grants and loans,” per the report.

 - Six years ago, North Carolina passed a law to prevent policymakers and developers from using climate science to plan for rising sea levels on the coast, HuffPost reports.
 Now, the state is bracing for a devastating hit from Florence, made worse by a life-threatening storm surge.
 “And the rise in sea levels, experts say, is making the storm surge worse,” per the report.